powerswing/poe/priest.md

     - Naedyn (The Theorems of Pandgram)
     - Doemenel (A Two Story Job)
     - Steal stone (A Two Story Job)
-    - Doemenel (The Changing of the Guard)
+    - Gedmar Doemenel (The Changing of the Guard)
+- First Fires
     - The Crucible Knight Keep
         - Missing Sentries
         - Built to Last
         - The Changing of the Guard
 - Brackenbury
+    - Gedmar Doemenel (The Changing of the Guard)
     - Kurren (Rogue Knight)
     - Penhelm (resolve peacefully)
 - Admeth